junxit/us-congress-bills-114/metadata.md

 - 2016-12-07 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2016-12-07 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2016-12-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 705.
+- 2016-12-10 — Amendment SA 5175 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Amendment SA 5175 proposed by Senator Portman for Senator Corker. (consideration: CR S7127) In the nature of a substitute.
+- 2016-12-10 — Amendment SA 5176 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Amendment SA 5176 proposed by Senator Portman for Senator Corker to Amendment SA 5175. (consideration: CR S7127; text: CR S7127) To clarify religious freedom training requirements for Foreign Service officers.
+- 2016-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7123-7127; text as reported to Senate: CR S7123-7127)
+- 2016-12-10 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-12-10 — Senate amendment agreed to: Amendment SA 5175 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Senate amendment agreed to: Amendment SA 5176 agreed to in Senate by Unanimous Consent.
+- 2016-12-10 — Senate amendment proposed (on the floor): Amendment SA 5175 proposed by Senator Portman for Senator Corker.(consideration: CR S7127)
+- 2016-12-10 — Senate amendment proposed (on the floor): Amendment SA 5176 proposed by Senator Portman for Senator Corker to Amendment SA 5175.(consideration: CR S7127; text: CR S7127)
+- 2016-12-10 — Senate amendment submitted
+- 2016-12-10 — Senate amendment submitted
+- 2016-12-10 — The committee substitute withdrawn by Unanimous Consent. (consideration: CR S7127)